 For detailed usages of components in Ask!, please refer API Usages.

-is the base class that implments ERC20 standard with reusable ERC20 interfaces such as transfer
+ERC20.ts is the base class that implments ERC20 standard with reusable ERC20 interfaces such as transfer, approve etc. It defines the storages for contract as well as Event of Transfer and Approval.

 In Ask! v0.3, we have reimplemented ERC20 with new coding conventions.
 So the new contract can still be written like: